surasithaof/subgraph-example/README.md

-# ABC VMS - Subgraph
+# Example - Subgraph

 ## Overview

-This subgraph for the ABC VMS project (ERC1155 for deals).
+This subgraph example project. that is support Factoy pattern also.

 ### Setting Up